Singapore (PRWEB) July 27, 2012

 Analysis by Asiabiz shows that bilateral trade between Singapore and Turkey has grown by a stellar 79% year on year, registering S$2.21 billion in 2011.
-Additionally, there are over 50 Turkish companies that have opted for Singapore company registration.
+Additionally, there are over 50 Turkish companies that have opted for Singapore company formation.

 “As both countries endeavor to discuss the materialization of a Free Trade Agreement (FTA), a win-win situation is bound to arise for both Singapore and Turkish enterprises.
 On one hand, Turkish enterprises will be able to use Singapore as a gateway to the Asia’s emerging markets.
 Hence, we are optimistic that the number of Turkish enterprises opting for Singapore company formation will increase.
 On the other hand, we anticipate that there will be a greater flow of business personnel visiting Singapore either on a short term basis or for the longer term.
-So, we may see more applications for the Singapore employment pass or EntrePass,” affirmed Mr. Nuben.
+So, we may see more applications for the Singapore work visa or EntrePass,” affirmed Mr. Nuben.

 ABOUT ASIABIZ SERVICES